Barry Popkin, Ph.D.

 Barry Popkin's Work Spans the Globe

-- Russia: Was a member of the G7 Economic Reform Team 1991-1993, led poverty and pension level creation, conducted the Russia Long Monitoring Survey
+- Russia: Was a member of the G7 Economic Reform Team 1991-1993, led poverty and pension level creation by creating a new Russian poverty line, conducted the Russia Long Monitoring Survey Phases I and II, undertook poverty research.

-- China: Conducted the China Health and Nutrition Survey and provided beverage guidance, price policy, and fortified policy planning
+- China: Conducted the China Health and Nutrition Survey and provided beverage guidance, price policy, sodium reduction background research, and fortification of food policy planning, among many older activities.

-- Brazil: Authored papers on the nutrition transition in Brazil
+- Brazil: coauthored many papers on the nutrition transition in Brazil, led others.

-- Kyrgyzstan: Conducted the Kyrgyzstan National Multipurpose Survey and poverty demarcation
+- Kyrgyzstan: Conducted the Kyrgyzstan National Multipurpose Survey 1993 and created a poverty line for this country.

-- United States: Undertook extensive diet research, led economic research and built environment longitudinal research; was a member of a beverage panel and a leader of the Carter Presidential Child Health Commission
+- United States: Undertook extensive diet research, led economic research and built environment longitudinal research; Chaired a US beverage guidance panel and was a leader of a nutrition component of the Carter Presidential Child Health Commission.

 I grew up in the small town of Superior, Wisconsin.
 My parents did not have a college education.
 As I noted in my book, The World is Fat, the way we ate, drank, and moved were typical of the way most Americans handled food in the first half of the 20th century.
 I attended the University of Wisconsin, where my experiences began to broaden.
 I went from living in a dormitory with other small town individuals to meeting and befriending people from Chicago and New York, from whom I experienced different influences and points of view for the first time.
 In 1965 and 1966 I was fortunate to earn a scholarship to spend a year (my first of two senior years) in India.
 My experience working in a squatter area in old Delhi led to my decision to enter the nutrition research field.
 I became interested in health and welfare and learned Hindi during this time.
 When I returned to the University of Wisconsin, I decided to focus on the economics of nutrition for my thesis.
 My thesis led to an offer to spend the summer working for the U.S. government's new poverty agency, the Office of Economic Opportunity, where I helped write the Citizens Crusade Against Hunger Report.